 Now, we admit we say possibly as this is where it gets complicated for those avoiding gluten for medical reasons rather than as a lifestyle choice.

 The Oats Issue

-Oats, naturally, do not contain gluten, but, they do contain a protein called averin that, is similar- and, while most people with coeliac disease can eat oats without reacting to averin, according to Coeliac UK a small number of people with coeliac disease will still get symptoms if they’re exposed to it.
+Oats, naturally, do not contain gluten, but, they do contain a protein called avenin (sometimes called averin) that, is similar- and, while most people with coeliac disease can eat oats without reacting to avenin, according to Coeliac UK a small number of people with coeliac disease will still get symptoms if they’re exposed to it.

 So, that’s one potential concern.

-On top of this, another risk regarding oats is that they are often processed in a factory that also handles other gluten-containing grains and so there may be a risk of cross-contamination if any particles of wheat, rye or barley are left within a machine or encountered elsewhere during processing.
+On top of this, another risk regarding oats is that they are often processed in a factory that also handles other gluten-containing grains so there may be a risk of cross-contamination if any particles of wheat, rye, or barley are left within a machine or encountered elsewhere during processing.

 If you’re not coeliac, but just giving up gluten for other reasons, the tiny amount of gluten this might see spreading to the oats is unlikely to cause any major problems, but, if you are coeliac, it’s more of a worry as (as I’m sure you’re well aware) even the tiniest bit of gluten could still make you sick.

 Gluten-free oats are designed to be at lower risk of this cross-contamination.

 They are either grown in separate fields, and/or processed on different machines or factories than gluten-containing grains, and, to be called gluten-free oats, the amount of gluten in the oats must be less than 20 parts per million when samples are tested.

 Because they specifically say the porridge is made with ‘gluten-free oats’, this should be the case with the oats at Greggs.